Did you know that my day job is being a Pol Sci student?

 In the US, after the Great Depression and with Roosevelt as president, the government introduced the New Deal, a plan of social and economic reforms for the regeneration of the American economy.

-Now, the Green New Deal wants to follow this idea of reforming the system, additionally bringing modern issues to the table like – you guessed it – renewable energy, the ecological transition and sustainability.
+Now, the Green New Deal wants to follow this idea of systemic change, additionally bringing modern issues to the table like – you guessed it – renewable energy, the ecological transition, and sustainability.

-There have been other proposals to introduce policies of this kind before, but what makes this different is the fact that this Deal is supported by one of the main parties (Democrats), while other times it had been proposed by smaller parties or groups.
+There have been other proposals to introduce policies of this kind before, but what makes this different is the fact that this Deal is supported by a faction of one of the main parties (Democrats), while other times it had been proposed by smaller parties or groups.

 Remember that (by the time I write this in March 2021) this is just a proposition, not a binding law or even a project, so there’s still a lot of work to do.